e-gov/DHX/Protocol.md

 _Registry code_ &nbsp;&nbsp; A registry code granted to an institution in RKOARR.
 E.g. `70002093` `Kadrioru kindergarten`.

-_Service identifier_ &nbsp;&nbsp; X-Road service identifier under the requirements of X-Road [X-Road] version 6.
-Uniquely identifies the X-Road service both on the Estonian X-Road and in the international network of X-Road implementations.
+_Service identifier_ &nbsp;&nbsp; X-Road service identifier under the requirements of X-Road version 6 [X-Road].
+Uniquely identifies the X-Road service both on the Estonian X-Road and in the international federation of X-Road instances.
 Consists of an X-road member identifier, a service code denomination and an optional version number.
 For example: `EE/GOV/70003158/DMS/sendDocument`.

 #### Main characteristics